Dr. Douglas Constance

-My degrees are BS: Forest Management (1976); MS; Community Development (1984); and PhD: Rural Sociology (1993).
+My degrees are BS in Forest Management (1976); MS in Community Development (1984); and PhD in Rural Sociology (1993).
 Most of my research has focused on the community impacts of the industrialization and globalization of the agrifood system, with special attention on the broiler and hog industries.
 More recently, my work is in the area of alternative food systems, especially sustainable and organic agriculture, as it relates to sustainability issues and climate change.
 I have served as President of the Southern Rural Sociological Association (2003) and the Agriculture, Food, and Human Values Society (2008).
-I currently serve as the Quality of Life Representative and Chair of the Administrative Council of the USDA Southern Sustainable Agriculture Research Education Program.
+I am also past Editor of the Journal of Rural Social Sciences and past Chair of the USDA Southern Sustainable Agriculture Research and Education Program.

 Classes Taught: Rural and Urban Sociology, Marriage and the Family, Principles of Sociology, Senior Seminar in Sociology

 Research Interests: Globalization of the Agrifood System, Commodity Systems Analysis, Sustainable Agriculture and Climate Change